Updated January 2023

-If you’re in a rush or heading towards Taroudant, at Sidi ali ou Brahim carry on 23km south on the P1735 to Sidi Ouaziz on the N10.
+If you’re in a rush or heading towards Taroudant, at Sidi ali ou Brahim carry on 23km south on the ever-bendy P1735 to Sidi Ouaziz on the N10.
 Otherwise, it would be a shame to miss out on the scenic Ouaougdimt valley stage, as it rises onto a terrace high above the valley floor.

 Parts of the route are just about legible on paper maps, least badly on the inset ‘High Atlas’ panel on the Michelin.
 But none show the full Ouaougdimt valley route.
 It’s all on Google, Olaf and the OSM digitals.

 Easy enough.
 We winged it just by studying Google satellite imagery beforehand, jotting down some distances between junctions.
 That’s now all listed below.
 Download the MH20kml file.